I spent way too many years in the rat race waking up early to a noisy alarm clock and checking my phone first thing for morning emails and text.

 This shows your appreciation and gratitude for being allowed another day to live on this beautiful planet.

-Another day to soak up fresh air and be around great people.
 Today is a new day and can be the best day of your life – if you say it is to be.

 TIP #3: HYDRATE